 There are thousands of trucks on our roadways every day, so it comes as no surprise that they are involved in a good number of crashes.
-There are more than 15 million trucks on U.S. highways, and more than 4,500 people lost their lives in large truck accidents in 2017.
+More than 15 million trucks are on U.S. highways, and more than 4,500 people lost their lives in large truck accidents in 2017.

 According to the Federal Motor Carrier Safety Administration (FMCSA), Texas is ranked as one of the states with the highest number of trucks and the largest number of truck accidents.
 After a truck accident, the cause and contributing factors must be determined in order to assess liability in the crash.
 If a manufacturing defect is found, the truck parts manufacturer could be held responsible.

 Trucks have thousands of mechanical parts, so it is not unusual to find that one or more parts are defective.

 When one of the defective parts is essential for safe operation, the truck manufacturer could be held responsible for an accident.
 Some of the most common defective truck parts include:

 Generally, the truck driver or owner is accountable for truck accidents.
 However, just like car accidents, in some instances, the manufacturer could be at fault.
 The cause of an accident may fall into one of three categories including human error, mechanical malfunction, and outside factors, such as road or weather conditions.

 Mechanical malfunctions can cause or contribute to serious and deadly truck crashes.
 There are several factors you need to consider when you determine the cause of a crash.
 The parts themselves could be defective.
 If that is the case, the manufacturer could be responsible for the accident.
 If the parts were installed incorrectly, the company that performed maintenance could be partly to blame.